JANUARY 5, 1965 (EP. #167)

 SEPTEMBER 14, 1965 (EP. #343)

-Laura, half conscious, with thick and slurred speech called Janet to congratulate her for winning Ken.
-Janet initially thought Laura had hung up the phone, but was overcome by a terrible feeling and convinced Ernest to rush to the Baxter residence.
+Janet tried unsuccessfully to mask being upset over meeting Alex and Karen.
+Ernest tried to ease Janet's guilt by stating the Baxter marriage was troubled long before she and Ken got involved.
+Janet's last barrier in accepting Ernest's love crumbled as he slipped an engagement ring on her hand.
+The tender moment was interrupted when Laura, half conscious with thick and slurred speech called to congratulate her for winning Ken.
+Janet initially thought Laura had hung up the phone, but was overcome by terrible thoughts and begged Ernest to rush to the Baxter residence.
 Ernest and Janet found an unconscious Laura upon their arrival.

 SEPTEMBER 15, 1965 (EP. #344)